 - What did you first feel about the show when you saw the first episode?

 - What do you think about the latest episode?

 By focusing on your common interests, the conversation becomes more interesting for both of you.
-And then, you start getting a connection which we’ll talk more about in the next point.
+And then, you start getting a connection.

 Here are some examples of even more personal questions:

 If you struggle to think of things to say, try chatting while doing a shared activity.
 There are also lots of fun things you can do with your new friend online that will kickstart some interesting conversations and deepen your bond.

 Here are some fun things you can do online that will deepen your bond and give you some more things to talk about:

 - Do a puzzle

 - Follow a tutorial or course and teach yourselves a new skill

 - Take a virtual tour of an attraction, such as an art gallery or zoo